Light curve: Occultation light curves

 The observations are typically recorded using video equipment and the disappearance and reappearance timed using a GPS disciplined Video Time Inserter (VTI).

 Occultation light curves are archived at the VizieR service.

 Exoplanet discovery

-Periodic dips in a star’s light curve graph could be due to an exoplanet passing in front of the star that it’s orbiting.
-When an exoplanet passes in front of its star, light from that star is temporarily blocked, resulting in a dip in the star’s light curve.
+Periodic dips in a star's light curve graph could be due to an exoplanet passing in front of the star that it is orbiting.
+When an exoplanet passes in front of its star, light from that star is temporarily blocked, resulting in a dip in the star's light curve.
 These dips are periodic, as planets periodically orbit a star.
 Many exoplanets have been discovered via this method, which is known as the astronomical transit method.

 Light curve inversion

 Light curve inversion is a mathematical technique used to model the surfaces of rotating objects from their brightness variations.
 This can be used to effectively image starspots or asteroid surface albedos.

 Microlensing

 Microlensing is a process where relatively small and low-mass astronomical objects cause a brief small increase in the brightness of a more distant object.
 This is caused by the small relativistic effect as larger gravitational lenses, but allows the detection and analysis of otherwise-invisible stellar and planetary mass objects.
 The properties of these objects can be inferred from the shape of the lensing light curve.
 For example, PA-99-N2 is a microlensing event that may have been due to a star in the Andromeda Galaxy that has an exoplanet.